zacfilan/brimstone-recorder/README.md

 * Each test is recorded and played back in a fixed resolution.
 If you want to test different resoutions you need to record different tests.
 * Only user actions in the page itself are recorded. e.g. The browser back and forward buttons are not recorded.
-* Click, double-click, right-click, single-keypresses, and mouse wheel user inputs are recorded. e.g. Chords like Ctrl-A are not (yet) recorded.
+* Click, double-click, right-click, single-keypresses, limited chords, and mouse wheel user inputs are recorded. e.g. Chords must start with a Ctrl. e.g. Ctrl-a will be recorded, but I haven' gotten around to Alt-a.
 * Only one tab is recorded in a test, although that tab is free to navigate to different URLs and still be recorded. e.g. Web application spawned additional browser windows/tabs recording is not supported.